JamiliaW38/fundamentals-assessment-2/readme.md

 **We have defined an array variable `myArray` for you in the JS file.
 Do not replace it with the examples below**

 ### printAll()
-* [ ] create a function called "printAll" that takes an array as an argument
+* [ X] create a function called "printAll" that takes an array as an argument
-* [ ] in this function, create a proper for loop that prints out each element of the array
+* [ x] in this function, create a proper for loop that prints out each element of the array

 Example:
 ```javascript